RGB-Pointmap Pretraining for Unified 3D Scene Understanding: Experiments

 \subsection{Implementation Details.}

 We implement UniScene3D in PyTorch and train it on NVIDIA A100 GPUs.
 The model is pretrained for 80 epochs with a batch size of 64, using the ViT-B/16 variant of FG-CLIP~\cite{xie2025fg} as the backbone.
-We optimize the model with AdamW~\cite{loshchilov2017decoupled} ($\beta_1=0.9$, $\beta_2=0.98$), using a learning rate of $1\times10^{-4}$ and a cosine decay schedule.
+We optimize the model using AdamW~\cite{loshchilov2017decoupled} with $\beta_1=0.9$ and $\beta_2=0.98$.
+The learning rate is initialized at $1\times10^{-4}$ and decayed to a minimum of $1\times10^{-5}$ following a cosine schedule.
 For each 3D scene, we sample 32 image–pointmap pairs using the maximum coverage sampling strategy from Video-3D-LLM~\cite{zheng2025video} and resize them to $224 \times 224$.
 This strategy selects a limited set of views that maximally cover the scene.
 For cross-view geometric alignment, we set $\alpha = 0.7$ and $\tau_r = 0.35$.
 See the Appendix for more details about downstream evaluation.